Darragh’s Camino: Eat, pray, love it.

 santiago-cathedral-camino-de-santiago-caminoways

-Spain: The Camino de Santiago caters for all travellers, from pleasure-seekers to pilgrims and foodies, writes Daragh Reddin. camino: Eat, pray, love
+Spain: The Camino de Santiago caters for all travellers, from pleasure-seekers to pilgrims and foodies, writes Daragh Reddin.
+Camino: Eat, pray, love

 ribadiso-caminodesantiago-caminoways.com

-Those who tackle the Camino for religious reasons tend to travel with a special ‘passport’, which is stamped at regular intervals in hostels along the way and ensures its holder will receive a certificate of completion known as the ‘compostela’.
-However, my aforementioned French pals – or suckers as I like to call them – have covered a truly extravagant distance, well in excess of the 100km minimum required to attain this prized document.
-By contrast, we’ve just hobbled into Santiago after completing the final, more economical stretch of the ‘French way’, beginning in Sarria in the nearby region of Lugo (a distance that qualifie
+Those who tackle the Camino for religious reasons tend to travel with a unique ‘passport’, stamped at regular intervals in hostels along the way and ensure its holder will receive a certificate of completion known as the ‘Compostela’.
+However, my aforementioned French pals – or suckers as I like to call them – have covered a truly extravagant distance, well over the 100km minimum required to attain this prized document.
+By contrast, we’ve just hobbled into Santiago after completing the final, more economical stretch of the ‘Camino Frances, the French way’, beginning in Sarria in the nearby region of Lugo (a distance that qualifies for a Compostela certificate, with just kilometres to spare)

 octopus-in-melide-caminodesantiago-caminoways

-Not even a nasty encounter with an aggressive ostrich – the ‘no-petting’ sign caught my eye only after I’d attempted to snuggle – can detract from the new-found sense of wellbeing I experience as we near the 15km mark and descend into a valley of coniferous woodland; a white-knuckle walk over a wind-swept bridge marks the final stage of the first leg as we make our way to the well-appointed Pousada hotel in sleepy Portomarín.
-Following a restorative swim in the outdoor pool, we’re ready to explore the town before sipping crisp San Miguels in the main square as the sun sets over the town’s Templar Church.
+Not even a nasty encounter with an aggressive ostrich – the ‘no-petting’ sign caught my eye only after I’d attempted to snuggle – can detract from the new-found sense of well-being I experience as we near the 15km mark and descend into a valley of coniferous woodland; a white-knuckle walk over a wind-swept bridge marks the final stage of the first leg as we make our way to the well-appointed Pousada hotel in sleepy Portomarín.
+Following a refreshing swim in the outdoor pool, we’re ready to explore the town before sipping crisp San Miguels in the main square as the sun sets over the town’s Templar Church.

 We stay in the atmospheric, 16th-century monastery Hospedería San Martín Pinario – its central location means some of the city’s best eateries and watering holes, most notably on the tapas-mecca Rúa do Franco, are in spitting distance.
-Two days of overindulgence later and we’re quite possibly the only pilgrims who’ve ever finished the Camino weighing significantly more than when we started.
+Two days of overindulgence later, we’re quite possibly the only pilgrims who’ve ever finished the Camino weighing significantly more than when we started.

-A classic seven-day Camino de Santiago experience with CaminoWays.com covering the last 100km of the French Way to Santiago de Compostela, starting in the town of Sarria, in Galicia, starts at €565pp sharing (high season) for six nights.
-Self-guided packages include accommodation, half-board meals and luggage transfers.
-Additional nights and hotel upgrades can also be arranged.
-See www.
+A classic seven-day Camino de Santiago experience with CaminoWays.com covering the last 100km of the French Way to Santiago de Compostela, starting in the town of Sarria, in Galicia, for six nights.

-*This article was originally published by GoMetro.ie: http://gometro.ie/2014/05/travel-eat-pray-love-it/
+*This article was initially published by GoMetro.ie: http://gometro.ie/2014/05/travel-eat-pray-love-it/

-*For more information about Camino food, the Camino de Santiago or to book your Camino walk, contact our travel specialists
+*For more information about Camino food, the Camino de Santiago, or to book your Camino walk, contact our travel specialists

 contact-us-button-2017